KatharaFramework/Kathara/README.md

 * Run the installer:
   * `$NETKIT_HOME/install` (optionally `--skip-p4` to avoid pre-downloading the P4 image, that may not be needed, and `--admin` removes the wrapper (unsafe/admin mode)).
 * You can optionally add NETKIT_HOME to your PATH, but the `NETKIT_HOME` variable is still required.
-* Remember to run Docker before using Kathará.

 ### Windows
 * Install [Docker](https://www.docker.com/) from [here](https://www.docker.com/community-edition#/download) or [here](https://download.docker.com).